 Report from interviews for the Making Great Illustration book.
+I travelled to France to meet illustration great, Ronald Searle.
 For more info see About

 It’s a location that would be the envy of many – a medieval hilltop village with beautiful hazy blue views over Southern France.
-We’re driving up from the coast with photographer Andrea’s husband at the wheel, off the motorway onto the winding pine tracked roads up into Provence highlands.
-Ronald’s hand drawn map comes in handy.
+We’re driving up from the coast with book photographer Andrea’s husband at the wheel, off the motorway onto the winding pine tracked roads up into Provence highlands.
+Ronald’s hand drawn map he’d sent to me comes in handy.

 I’m amazed to have got here at all given the crack of dawn start from Nice interrupted by a French rail strike chucking me off in the middle of nowhere, followed by frantic phone calls to Andrea trying to tell her where I was.
 Ou?
 Je ne sais pas!
 So much for French A level popping back into your head when you need it…